F6ITU/Alexiares_LPF/README.md

 # Alexiares_LPF
-This repository contains the Low Pass Filter project of the OpenHPSDR Alexiares frontend
+This repository contains the first (V1) version of the  Low Pass Filter project

+of the OpenHPSDR Alexiares frontend

 This work is protected by the TAPR Open Hardware Licence https://www.tapr.org/ohl.html